 \section{Introduction}

 Since Thomas Edison's Pearl Street Station in Manhattan started operating in 1882, the power grids have continued to grow and are today probably the largest machines ever built \cite{strogatz2003,kundur1994}.
-Furthermore, their growth is still far away from being complete, as the pursuit of renewable sources of energy and new technologies drive the integration of different power grids into intercontinental machines.
-The widespread use of alternating current (AC) creates the necessity to keep the whole power grid synchronized.
-Every generator in the power plants and all devices connected to the other side of the transmission lines need to operate with the same frequency (typically, 50 Hz in Europe and 60 Hz in most of the Americas) to keep the grid working correctly.
-A disruption in this synchronization causes malfunctioning, leading to power outages with possible catastrophic proportions in real scenarios.
+Their growth is still far away from being complete, since the pursuit of renewable sources of energy and new technologies drive the integration of different power grids into continental machines as, for instance, the paradigmatic case of Western Europe.
+(For an approximated description of the western european interconnected high voltage power grid, see \cite{Bialek,hutcheon}.)
+The widespread use of alternating current creates the necessity of keeping the whole power grid synchronized, and a disruption in this synchronization may cause malfunctioning, leading to power outages with possible catastrophic proportions in real scenarios.